IBM/gdsc-sdk/bash/docs/ThirdPartyVendorsApi.md

 Get the summary of a third party vendor

-Get a list of all third party vendors associated to your cloud environments (relevant for the cloud environments connected to Guardium Insights SaaS DSPM only).
+Get a list of all third party vendors associated to your cloud environments (relevant for the cloud environments connected to Guardium DSPM only).

 ### Example